banzaicloud/one-eye-docs/docs/logging-extensions/_index.md

 ### Example: Configure logging Flow to route logs from an event tailer

-The following example uses the flow's match term to listen the previously created "sample" Eventtailer's log.
+The following example configures a flow to route the previously created `sample-eventtailer` EventTailer's log.

 ```bash
 kubectl apply -f - <<EOF